collinhundley/APCustomBlurView/README.md

     blurView.setBlurRadius(25)

-That sure beats learning OpenGL!
-It can also be used inside an animation block:
+That's *much* better than learning OpenGL!
+You can also use it inside an animation block:

     UIView.animateWithDuration(0.5) {
         blurView.setBlurRadius(25)